ryan-james-thomas/red-pitaya-data-acquisition/README.md

 For the fast acquisition method there are four parameters of interest:
   - Trigger edge: edge of trigger to use: either rising or falling edge
+  - Trigger enable: enables external triggering: set to 0 to disable and 1 to enable
   - Log2 of the number of averages: This controls the number of averages/de-sampling of the incoming ADC data.
 Data is de-sampled to a new rate of 125 MHz x 2^-N where N is setting of this parameter
+  - Bit-shift left for fast acquisition: Effective digital gain after averaging.
+Shifts averaged results N bits to the left
   - Acquisition delay: This is the delay between when the trigger arrives and when the acquisition starts
   - Number of samples: This is the number of samples to acquire.
   - Trigger hold-off: This sets the dead time during which no triggers are accepted.

 For the slow acquisition method there is only the one parameter:
   - Log2 of the number of averages: This controls the number of averages/de-sampling of the incoming ADC data.
 Data is de-sampled to a new rate of 125 MHz x 2^-N where N is setting of this parameter
+  - Bit-shift left for slow acquisition: Effective digital gain after averaging.
+Shifts averaged results N bits to the left

 For lock-in detection we have 6 parameters of interest:
   - Drive frequency: this is the frequency of the signal that is output by the DACs